 Winter Family Activities at Ski Resorts

-Every year, thousands of ski lovers frequent popular ski mountains and areas particularly during the holidays for winter indoor and outdoor recreational activities.
+Every year, thousands of ski lovers frequent popular ski mountains and areas particularly, during the holidays and school breaks, for winter indoor and outdoor recreational activities.
 While skiing is the most popular activity at the best family ski resorts, there are various alternative activities that you can equally enjoy while at the ski resorts.

-Cross Country Skiing.
+Cross Country Skiing

 In face, with most ski resorts offering snowmobiling activities, one of the greatest concerns among key stakeholders is safety.
 Wear your helmet, keep your speed down, and stay on the trail!
-Traditionally, snowmobiles could only accommodate two people.
+Traditionally, snowmobiles could accommodate one or two people.
 However, most of the snowmobiles manufactured over the last 5 years are designated for a single person.
 The last decade has seen a significant rise of snowmobiling as a recreational activity.
-Other forms of recreational snowmobiling include; freestyle, ditch-banging, grass drags, snow-cross, trail riding, boondocking and mountain climbing.
-Snowmobiling is not a safe sports for young children and should not be allowed without parental supervision.
+Other forms of recreational snowmobiling include; freestyle, trail-riding, ditch-banging, grass drags, snow-cross, trail riding, and mountain climbing.
+Snowmobiling is not a safe sport for young children and should not be allowed without parental supervision.

 Ice fishing has evolved drastically over the years.
-Gone are the days when you would have to drill a hole and wait hoping that a fish will swim close to the bait.
-Modern day ice-fishermen carrying light gear, battery powered solar units and fast powered augers enabling an angler to drill hundreds of holes on the ice in a single day.
+Gone are the days when you would have to drill a hole with a hand auger, and wait hoping that a fish will swim close to the bait.
+Modern day ice-fishermen carry light gear, battery powered solar units, and fast powered augers enabling an angler to drill hundreds of holes on the ice in a single day (if they desired — usually 5-10 is plenty).
+Electronics can help you determine if there a fish near your hole or if you should move.
 There are also various maps and surveys offered by ski resorts pointing out the places where there are lakes and make more sense than random ice fishing.
 There are various ice-fishing contests today such as the huge annual events held on Gull Lake, Minnesota.
 Lake Simcoe in Canada is also a popular location for ice fishing and is considered as the ice fishing capital.

-Taking a Gondola Ride.
+Taking a Gondola Ride

 There are several other activities that you can enjoy during a ski vacation.
 Despite the fact that not every ski resort offers every single activity, the lucky few can still have a chance of the lifetime engaging in activities such as dog sledding, sleigh rides and wildlife viewing.
 Dog sledding and sleigh rides are only offered in selected ski resorts.
 However, an activity such as wildlife viewing is common in almost every ski resorts.